GlitchyZorua/batchsod/README.md

 ### Blue
 By default, BatchSOD is already colored blue.

-However, there is work arounds of this.
+However, there is work arounds to this.

-First, type in "color 17"
+First, type in "`color 17`"

-then type "bsod -nocolor"
+then type "`bsod -nocolor`"

 The color should now be applied.

 ### Red
-You can do "bsod -rsod" to apply the color red.
+You can do "`bsod -rsod`" to apply the color red.

-Here is a work around of this.
+Here is a work around to this.

-type "color 47"
+type "`color 47`"

-then do "bsod -nocolor"
+then do "`bsod -nocolor`"

 it should be applied now.

 ### Black
-Do "bsod -nocolor" for a black
+Do "`bsod -nocolor`" for a black screen of death

 There isn't a work around of this, since its always gonna be black, and there is no point on doing it.